 rocket is launched.
 In practice, the launcher is discarded as soon

 as the rocket reaches its target and isn't recovered until long

 after the battle.

-The back-blast area of the RPG-18 is rather large—at least 15
+The back-blast area of the RPG-18 is rather large—30

 meters long.
 This is a severe disadvantage of the weapon, for it

-exposes the operator, limits its usage to open areas, and endangers
+exposes the operator, and endangers nearby personnel.
+Though the

-Although Russian use of the weapon ceased in the early ‘90s
+Although Russian production of the weapon ceased in the mid

 several Warsaw Pact nations, some of which were still producing this